-Again, this list is not inclusive but it does give you an idea of some of the more common reasons for road traffic accident.
-To add a further layer of complexity to the situation, where an accident occurs as consequence of road conditions, there may be a case for negligence against the local authority or general highways body.
+Again, this list is not inclusive but it does give you an idea of some of the more common reasons for a road traffic accident.
+To add a further layer of complexity to the situation, where an accident occurs as a consequence of road conditions, there may be a case for negligence against the local authority or general highways body.

-There are a number of misconceptions when it comes to road traffic accidents because ultimately drivers, passengers and pedestrians have a legal obligation to act in a manner which ensures the safety of all around them.
-For example, where a pedestrian walks onto a road and a driver is involved in a crash as a consequence, resulting in injuries, the negligence and liability may well be traced back to the pedestrian.
+There are a number of misconceptions when it comes to road traffic accidents because ultimately drivers, passengers and pedestrians have a legal obligation to act in a manner that ensures the safety of all around them.
+For example, where a pedestrian walks onto a road and a bus driver is involved in a crash as a consequence, resulting in injuries, the negligence and liability may well be traced back to the pedestrian.
 This is just one example where an accident might not be as straightforward as it may seem in the initial aftermath.